jhuckaby/pixl-server-web/README.md

 }
 ```

 Note that these are matched using logical OR, so only one of them needs to match to enable SSL mode.
-The values are interpreted as regular expressions, in case you need to match more than one value.
+The values are interpreted as regular expressions, in case you need to match more than one header value.

 ## https_timeout